 Subsequently, we conducted an examination of potential astrogliosis by evaluating the reactivity of glial fibrillary acidic protein (GFAP) in various brain regions.
-Consistent with the findings of increased Iba1 reactivity, we noted an elevated proportion of GFAP-immunoreactive area and intensified GFAP immunostaining in the SN overexpressing hα-syn (Fig. 5F and G).
-Interestingly, in contrast to the microgliosis specific to SN, we observed increased GFAP immunoreactivity in all brain regions, except for the hippocampus, suggesting a more widespread astrogliosis in response to hα-syn overexpression (Fig. 5F and G).
+Consistent with the findings of increased Iba1 reactivity, we noted an elevated proportion of GFAP-immunoreactive area [effect of group: F(1, 39) = 14.62, p = 0.0005; hα-syn vs. mTurq: p = 0.0450] and intensified GFAP immunostaining in the SN overexpressing hα-syn [effect of group: F (1, 39) = 13.72, p = 0.0007; hα-syn vs. mTurq: p < 0.0001] (Fig. 5F and G).
+Interestingly, in contrast to the microgliosis specific to SN, we observed increased GFAP immunoreactivity in all brain regions, except for the hippocampus [hα-syn vs. mTurq, cortex: p = 0.0123; striatum: p = 0.0383; hippocampus: p = 0.8240], suggesting a more widespread astrogliosis in response to hα-syn overexpression (Fig. 5F and G).
 Collectively, these findings indicate that, at 3-month post-injection, the overexpression of hα-syn leads to reactive gliosis and astrogliosis, particularly in the SN, which aligns with the loss of dopaminergic neurons and the buildup of pathological α-syn.

 Discussion